 - Install haveged. e.g zypper in haveged

-- Enable haveged to start at boot. chkconfig haveged on
+- On SLES11, enable haveged to start at boot. chkconfig haveged on

 - Reboot the SLES server.
 The boot process generates a lot of entropy.
 If you reboot twice, you get even more entropy.

 You should see a continual stream of random characters.